 General knowledge of contemporary international politics.

-Knowledge of English (reading and comprehension).
+Mastery of the English language (reading and comprehension).

 Periodic or by final exam as given in the course information: 100.0%